zjuluolun/BVMatch/README.md

 ## Place Recognition Evaluation
 #### 1. Download datasets
-Download the Oxford Robotcar dataset [here](https://pan.zju.edu.cn/share/055cb9be0d6715fddd195f5e25) (about 3.8GB).
+Download the Oxford Robotcar dataset [here](https://pan.zju.edu.cn/share/055cb9be0d6715fddd195f5e25) (about 3.8GB) or from [google drive](https://drive.google.com/file/d/15M0FIHKeWvsMC1IgGpV_uVRrFnitT6t4/view?usp=sharing).
 Extract the foler on the project directory.
 Go to the `scripts` directory and change the `root_path` in `config.py` to the dataset path.

 Note that all the following operations are under the `scripts` directory.